 On April 12, 2022, Montero announced an update on the arbitration proceedings against the United Republic of Tanzania over the expropriation of the Wigu Hill rare earth element project before International Centre for Settlement of Investment Disputes.
-The arbitral tribunal President and appointees of Montero and Tanzania held its first session on 17th January 2022, and procedural issues were reached including the timeline and time table of the proceedings.
+The arbitral tribunal President and appointees of Montero and Tanzania held its first session on January 17, 2022, and procedural issues were reached including the timeline and timetable of the proceedings.
 Montero intends to file its Memorial on the merits of the case and a valuation of its claims for damages in May 2022.
-The arbitration will take place in Washington DC.
+The arbitration will take place in Washington, DC.

-On March 14, 2022, Montero announces it has finalized the regulatory process for 200.8 km2 of exploration concessions that includes the original Avispa and recently awarded Abeja exploration concessions that were registered in 2021.
-The company is also finalizing the regulatory process to acquire an additional 270.5km2 of Abeja concessions.
-The company expects the remaining regulatory processes to be completed during Q2 2022.
-Once completed the company would hold 100% ownership of a total of 473.3 km2 of exploration concessions in a well-defined late Paleocene to early Eocene Cu-Mo porphyry belt of northern Chile.
+On March 14, 2022, Montero announces it has finalized the regulatory process for 200.8 km2 of exploration concessions.
+The company has subsequently finalized the regulatory process to acquire an additional 277.5km2 of concessions to hold 100% ownership over a total of 478.3 km2 area.
+The